+Osteoporosis is a disease during which your bones gradually lose their density, becoming brittle and prone to breaking.
 While the exact cause of osteoporosis is unknown, there are a number of potential causes and multiple contributing factors.
-You’re more likely to develop osteoporosis if you have the following risk factors:
+You’re more likely to develop osteoporosis if any of these apply to you:

-Dr. Ramos and Ms. Sokoloski recommend lifestyle changes that work together with medication to help slow the progression of osteoporosis.
+At Ramos Rheumatology, Dr. Ramos recommends several lifestyle changes that can, together with medication, help slow the progression of osteoporosis and prevent painful fractures.
 These changes include:

 There are also a number of other osteoporosis medications available today.
-Dr. Ramos and Ms. Sokoloski work closely with you to create the best treatment plan using the medication that will help you the best.
+Dr. Ramos and Ms. Sokoloski will work closely with you to create the best treatment plan using the medication that will meet your individual care needs.